-First, Shavano Park strives to be the premier community in Bexar County.
-The City aspires to become the premier place in Bexar County to raise a family in strong neighborhoods, to be a permanent home for many generations, to provide a welcoming community for quality businesses, and provide first-class services to our community.
-This involves supporting community events, encouraging citizen involvement, and providing the amenities necessary to retain current residents and attract future ones.
+First, Shavano Park has become and will continue to aspire strives to be among the premier places community in Bexar County.
+The City aspires to become the premier place in Bexar County to raise a family in strong neighborhoods, to be a permanent home for many generations, to provide a welcoming community for quality businesses, and provide first-class services to residentsour community.
+This involves supporting community events, encouraging meaningful citizen involvementparticipation, and providing quality municipal services it believes will continue to make Shavano Park an attractive community for its citizens, the amenities necessary to retain current residents and attract future.ones.

 Second, Shavano Park preserves and celebrates its natural setting and small town traditions amid the surrounding area's urban growth.
-The City embraces our past as a small rural community while recognizing the challenges of the future, especially concerning the growth and development of the surrounding San Antonio metro area.
-This involves maintaining large residential lot sizes, preventing the conversion of residential lots to multi-family and business uses and continuing efforts to protect the City's trees and wildlife.
+The City embraces its_our-past as a small rural community while recognizing_the challenges of the future challenges and opportunities, especially concerning the growth and development of the surrounding San Antonio metro area.
+This involves maintaining large residential lot sizes, preventing the conversion of residential lots to multi-family and business uses and continuing efforts to protect the City's trees and abundant wildlife.